Karolina030/WeatherApp/README.md

-Weather App in Swift UI
+Weather app in Swift UI